seed-hypermedia/mintter/docs/build-system.md

-NOTE: this is a living document (well, as any other) and doesn't provide a complete information.
+NOTE: this is a living document (well, as any other) and might not provide the complete information.
 Please, do ask questions and let us know if this can be improved.

 ## Better Build Systems (Arguably)